Natural Language Processing · Large Language Models · Interpretability

 Linfeng Liu

-I am a PhD student in the College of Engineering and Applied Science at the University of Cincinnati, advised by Prof. Tianyu Jiang.
-My research focuses on natural language processing, large language models, machine translation, multimodality, and interpretability.
+I am a PhD student in the Department of Computer Science at the University of Cincinnati, advised by Prof. Tianyu Jiang in the cincyNLP Lab.
+My research explores how language and multimodal AI systems represent meaning beyond surface form.

 Research Interests